Sunday, 31 May 2009

 l

-Shown above is an emblem of the Borough of Rhuddlan, the council that administered Rhyl, Prestatyn, St Asaph and surrounding villages from 1974-96.
-Its motto says Rhuddlan Crud Cymru, which translates as Rhuddlan, Cradle of Wales.
+Shown above is an emblem of The Borough of Rhuddlan, the council that administered the Rhyl, Prestatyn, and St. Asaph districts of Vale of Clwyd from 1974-96.
+Its motto says Rhuddlan Crud Cymru which translates as Rhuddlan, Cradle of Wales.

 You can see an emblem like this in a number of places.
 Where in Rhyl is this particular one?